-A Student Loan is money that a student borrows from a financial institution (either the Federal Government or a private bank) to pay for school, that the student must later repay.
-There are many types of loans, lenders, and loan servicers*— each with a its own purpose and policies.
+A Student Loan is a quantity of money that a student borrows from a financial institution (either the Federal Government or a private bank) specifically for the purpose of school, that the student must later repay.
+There are many types of loans, lenders, and loan servicers*— each with a its own purpose and set of policies.
 To find out what type of loan is the best for you, please see our pages on Federal Student Loans and Alternative Loans.

 *Lost in the lingo?
 Check out our Financial Aid Glossary page.